 I booked a private room with a bathroom, so it was like a cheap hotel.
 With a theme.
 They even had a cat, Mrs Norris.
-Everything was perfect, location, cleanness, except that not all people from the reception speak English.
+Everything was perfect, location, cleanness, except that not all staff from the reception speak English.

 There are many restaurants with vegetarian and vegan options.
-Although none which was exclusive vegan.
-It is easy to understand why, as the eastern cuisine has its main disses made from animal products.
+Although none was exclusively vegan.
+It is easy to understand why, as the Eastern European cuisine has its main dishes made from animal products.
 People are more prone to eat familiar food, I guess.